astrogilda/interval_load_forecasting/README.md

 ## Future Enhancements
 With a roadmap for future improvements, the project considers aspects such as continuous training, cloud deployment, API development, enhanced testing, and comprehensive documentation to ensure production readiness.

-This project serves as a robust solution for 24-hour load forecasting, aligning with industry standards and addressing the multifaceted challenges of time series forecasting in the energy domain.
+This project serves as a robust foundation for 24-hour load forecasting, aligning with industry standards and addressing the multifaceted challenges of time series forecasting in the energy domain.

 --------------------------------------------------------------------------
 ## Configuration Management

 The configuration management in this project is handled through two primary files: `common_constants.py` and `time_constants.py`.
+This approach is instrumental in avoiding magic numbers in the code, promoting clear understanding and maintainability.
+By centralizing these constants, the project facilitates rapid prototyping, allowing for efficient adjustments and scalability.

 ### `common_constants.py`
 This file contains essential configurations and constants used throughout the project, including importing necessary libraries and dependencies, defining constants related to data loading, and importing time-related constants from the `time_constants.py` file.